bradyptire/spring-boot-imgconverter/README.md

 ## Assumptions
 - The API accepts a url pointing at an image to be converted, (as opposed to form data).
 - The asynchronous endpoint publishes its result to a fictional integration point - this could be a queue, webhook or other event streaming service that the API client is subscribed to.
+- Assuming 'Consider how your solution will be tested and whether that testing could be automated' is for discussion at interview.
+- Assuming 'Consider how your solution will be deployed.
+Can this be automated and to what degree?' is for discussion at interview.

 ## Improvements
 The following improvements could be made to bring this app closer to a production state.